PO Box 9021, Wilmington, DE 19809, USA

 with an (*).

-Part 2 of a Central America bird list compiled by Armas Hill,
+Part 2 of a Central America Bird List with some Photos,

 Photo at upper right: FIERY-THROATED HUMMINGBIRD